What is a Data Center?

 Data Center Infrastructure Management (DCIM)

-The emergence of virtualization has also been a key dimension to the data center infrastructure management.
+The emergence of virtualization has also been a key dimension of data center infrastructure management.
 Virtualization is now supporting the abstraction of servers, networks, and storage, thus, allowing each of the computing resources to be clubbed into pools without any relation to their physical locations.

 US Data Center Markets